What is an irregular diploma?

 To have a valid irregular diploma, the student must show proof of why their subject choices are necessary for their further education.
 The IBO may then grant special permission for the student to continue with three subjects from the same subject group.

 Can I apply for an irregular diploma if I have a strong interest in a subject group?

 A student may apply for an irregular diploma, but the IBO may choose to not grant special permission for it if they consider an irregular diploma is not necessary for the student’s further education.

 How hard is the irregular diploma?

-The difficulty of the irregular diploma highly depends on the student’s subject choices and higher level choices, as well as how confident he feels in them and how much he enjoys his subjects.
+The difficulty of the irregular diploma highly depends on the student’s subject choices and higher-level choices, as well as how confident he feels in them and how much he enjoys his subjects.
 Having an irregular diploma does not necessarily mean it will be more difficult than regular diplomas, nor does choosing three science subjects.

 Would having an irregular diploma look bad on admissions?

-University admissions may prefer an irregular diploma if the student has taken subjects which will be useful or are necessary for his enrolment in the particular university course.
-Similarly, universities may be unsatisfied with a student’s irregular diploma if it lacks subjects which the university considers important for the particular course, or if they consider the subject choices to be imbalanced.
+University admissions may prefer an irregular diploma if the student has taken subjects that will be useful or are necessary for his enrolment in the particular university course.
+Similarly, universities may be unsatisfied with a student’s irregular diploma if it lacks subjects that the university considers important for the particular course, or if they consider the subject choices to be imbalanced.
 Simply having an irregular diploma will not necessarily benefit or hinder a student’s application.